Medicaid eligibility and enrollment in Utah

-Medicaid coverage in Utah is available under the following eligibility rules:
+Medicaid coverage in Utah is available under the following eligibility rules1 (these numbers include a built-in 5% income disergard that’s added to the regular eligibility limits).2

-- Pregnant women with household income up to 139% of poverty are eligible for Medicaid.
-The mother receives full Medicaid coverage throughout the pregnancy and for 60 days postpartum.
-Utah is considering bipartisan legislation in 2023 that would extend this to 12 months (the majority of the states have already made this change and are providing 12 months of postpartum Medicaid coverage).
+- Pregnant women with household income up to 144% of poverty are eligible for Medicaid.
+The mother receives full Medicaid coverage throughout the pregnancy and for 12 months postpartum.3

-- Children with household incomes up to 139% of poverty are eligible for Medicaid in Utah (CHIP is available to Utah children with household incomes up to 200% of poverty).
+- Children with household incomes up to 205% of poverty are eligible for either Utah Medicaid or CHIP.

 - Women with household incomes up to 250% of poverty are eligible for certain cancer screenings through the Utah Cancer Control Program (UCCP).
 If they are found to have breast or cervical cancer during the screening, they are eligible for full Medicaid coverage.
 If they have a precancerous condition (breast or cervical), they are eligible for three months of Medicaid coverage.

-- Adults (with or without dependent children) in Utah can get Medicaid coverage if their household income is up to 138% of the poverty level.
+- Adults under age 65 (with or without dependent children) in Utah can get Medicaid coverage if their household income is up to 138% of the poverty level.
+This is due to Medicaid expansion under the ACA, which took effect in Utah in January 2020 under the terms of a voter-approved ballot measure.

-- Utah provides Medicaid for various other select populations – check their list to see if you might be in any of the eligible groups.
+- Utah provides Medicaid for various other select populations – check their list to see if you might be in any of the eligible groups (note that these other populations are subject to both income and asset limits to qualify for Medicaid).

 How do I enroll in Medicaid in Utah?